CyVerse-learning-materials/OSG-tool-integration-quickstart/README.md

 # Making OSG-RMTA app in CyVerse's DE

-This repo contains the complete notes for building OSG-RMTA app in DE which is mainly intended for high-throughput processing of RNA-Seq data using [RMTA](https://github.com/Evolinc/RMTA).
+This repo contains the complete notes for building OSG-RMTA app in DE which is mainly intended for high-throughput processing of RNA-Seq data using [RMTA](https://github.com/Evolinc/RMTA) which runs on OSG through DE.

-## Basic steps for building OSG-RMTA app in DE are as follows.
+## Basic steps for building OSG-RMTA app in DE are as follows:

 1. Create a Dockerfile for OSG-RMTA

-2. Build and push the OSG-RMTA Docker image to DockerHub
+1. Build and push the OSG-RMTA Docker image to DockerHub

-3. Test OSG-RMTA Docker image
+1. Test OSG-RMTA Docker image

-4. Submit a pull request to OSG github repo
+1. Submit a pull request to OSG github repo

-5. Integrate DE tool using “Add Tools” option in DE
+1. Integrate DE tool using “Add Tools” option in DE

-6. Make DE app for OSG tool using App Builder in DE
+1. Make DE app for OSG tool using App Builder in DE

-1. Create a Docker image for RMTA
+1. Create a Docker image for OSG-RMTA

 This is the first step in the process of making a OSG-RMTA app in DE.
 The minimum requirements for creating a Docker image include

 1.1.
 Ubuntu Operating system (preferred 16.04 and beyond)

-1.2 Directories named /cvmfs /work
+1.2 Directories named `/cvmfs` `/work`

 1.3 iRODS icommands version 4.0 or above.

-1.4 An executable wrapper (wrapper) script and upload file (upload-files) at /usr/bin
+1.4 An executable wrapper (`wrapper`) script

+1.5 An upload file (`upload-files`) at /usr/bin in the container

 Here is the OSG-RMTA [Dockerfile](https://github.com/upendrak/osg-rmta/blob/master/Dockerfile) that satisfies the above requirements.

 2. Build and push the OSG-RMTA Docker image to Dockerhub

+Once you create the Dockerfile, make sure you build the Docker image and push it to Dockerhub

 ```
 $ docker build -t upendradevisetty/osg-rmta:1.0 .